efi98/user-managment/front/README.md

 ### Nice to have

 #### subject 1
-* hold timeout on cliend and update each request (rolling true on server)
 * alert message warning color
-* unify repetition of usable methods
 * error messgae - order
 * split to another files different logic